Call4Cloud | MMP-C | Autopilot | Device Preparation

 3. App Protection Policies

-After the CA rules were created, we need to create the App protection policies.
+After the CA rules were created, we needed to create the App protection policies.
 As shown below we created multiple App protection policies.
 One App protection policy for Managed devices and one for unmanaged devices

 4. Android Apps